-The Forestry TEP is operating on CloudFerro's CREODIAS1 infrastructure, one of the Copernicus Data Information and Access Services (DIAS) environments.
-The baseline processing environment available for all users consists of 8 virtual CPUs and 32 GB of RAM, along with temporary workspace storage of approximately 128 GB (SSD-type).
-Output product storage is not currently limited.
-Usage levels are monitored to ensure fair use.
+The Forestry TEP is operating on CloudFerro's powerful CREODIAS1 infrastructure.
+The baseline virtual machine configuration that is allocated for each processing activity consists of 8 virtual CPUs and 32 GB of RAM, along with temporary workspace storage of 128 GB (SSD).
+The amount of processing hours available monthly, as well as the amount of permanent storage depends on the selected subscription package.